HighSchoolHacking/GLS/docs/Design/Loops/For Each Key.md

 # For Each Key

-A loop that itterates over a dictionary by key.
+A loop that iterates over a dictionary by key.

 ## Commands